How Did Embark Behavioral Health Come About?

 - Core Values of Empathy, Service, Trusting Relationships and Growth

-- our Vision to become the most respected, recognized and valuable family behavioral health company in the world
+- Our Vision to become the most respected and valuable family behavioral health company in the world

 Our company also has three uniques:

-- The industry’s highest quality of care and safety standards, and
+- The industry’s highest quality of care and safety standards

 How will families and professionals access services?

 Therapeutic Educational Consultants provide exceptional service to many of our families.
 Not only do they tour our programs regularly, but they provide coordination of services and care management for families.
 They really are experts in placing young people in need of residential care.
-For more information go to https://www.iecaonline.com/about/.
+Please visit Independent Educational Consultants Association (IECA) or Therapeutic Consulting Association (TCA) to learn more.